DmitryPaf/some_staff/README.md

-Hello, Hexlet!
+Hello!
 How are you?
+I store some scripts here